Tuesday, December 31, 2019

 Thursday, December 26, 2019

 Today is the 90th Anniversary of the Heard Museum.
-It was found on December 26, 1929.
+It was founded on December 26, 1929.
 So 90 years ago Maie Bartlett Heard and curator Allie Walling BraMe' along with the help of a small group of friends, spent Christmas day preparing the museum for its opening the next day.

 In celebration of this historic event, the museum sent an email to all of its members that included a short video poem recorded and edited by Stephen Yazzie, long time artist and friend of the museum.
 It's only 1:47 minutes in length but it is truly beautiful.
 I think you all would enjoy it.